kuzzleio/kuzzle/docs/plugins.md

 There are several types of plugins:

 * Hook events: just listen to events and perform other actions (ie: a log plugin).
 They do not respond to anything directly, they just listen.
+* Workers: just like Hook plugins, they only listen without responding but Workers are running on another process.
+Useful when a plugin has many complex computation to perform.
 * Pipe events: perform an action and return something.
 Kuzzle is waiting that all pipe events are performed before continuing.
 * Controllers: add a specific controller to Kuzzle.